pemcg/mastering-automation-addendum-for-cloudforms-4.6/generic_objects/chapter.md

 ## Summary

 This chapter has introduced _Generic Objects_ (also known as _Dynamic Resource Objects_).
-It has illustrated how they can be defined and created, both from Ruby automate and Ansible playbook, and how methods can be created and run.
+It has illustrated how they can be defined and created, both from Ruby automate and Ansible playbook, and how their methods can be created and run.

 The next chapter shows a 'real-world' example of their use in modelling a software-defined firewall group.